High Availability - Using Linked Management with the Barracuda Web Security Gateway

 Using the Linked Management feature you can cluster, or link two or more Barracuda Web Security Gateways together to provide high availability.
 Additionally, linking multiple Barracuda Web Security Gateways automatically synchronizes most configuration settings and policies among the systems.This kind of deployment works well if you want all Barracuda Web Security Gateways in the cluster to use the same settings and policies.

-- Most configuration variables and policies are duplicated across cluster; you cannot have different settings except for those noted in the Data Not Propagated list in High Availability - Clustering the Barracuda Web Security Gateway.
+- Most configuration variables and policies are duplicated across cluster; you cannot have different settings except for those noted in the Data Not Propagated list in High Availability - Linked Management and the Barracuda Web Security Gateway.

 - If both/all Barracuda Web Security Gateways are on the same network, then if one system goes down, the other system can continue to filter all web traffic if deployed with the proper network equipment.

-- All Barracuda Web Security Gateways in the cluster must be same model running the same firmware version.
+- All Barracuda Web Security Gateways in the cluster must be running the same firmware version.

 See the ADVANCED > Linked Management page of the Barracuda Web Security Gateway web interface to configure.
-See also High Availability - Clustering the Barracuda Web Security Gateway.
+See also High Availability - Linked Management and the Barracuda Web Security Gateway for more details and examples.

 Barracuda Cloud Control